 Heirlooms carry with them the feeling of continuity, lineage.
 They are special just because they came from the past, with a history that includes forebears.
 And somehow, knowing a heirloom’s story, its history, makes it more precious than ever.

-I loved spending Christmas in her with house, where she’d be watching for us from her picture window.
+I loved spending Christmas in her house, where she’d be watching for us from her picture window.
 It took half an hour to get there from our farm south of Dexter.
 Sister Gloria and I would watch from the back seat of the two-toned blue Chevy to see who could spot Guthrie Center first.

 And when we got into town, and about to turn up Ordway Street, we’d compete to announce, “I see Grandma’s house first!”
 But then we’d let the other sister “see Grandma first.”

 Grandma would meet us at the door with hugs and chuckles and “my, how you’ve grown.”
 A huge Norfolk Island Pine, with a little tinsel on it, would take up much of the entry area.